KRISHNACHAUDHARI10/KRISHNACHAUDHARI10/README.md

 ## 🌐 Socials:
 [![Mastodon](https://img.shields.io/badge/-MASTODON-%232B90D9?logo=mastodon&logoColor=white)](https://mastodon.social/@KrishnaChaudhari-ow9ni) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:krishnachaudhari0340@gmail.com)

-## 📜 My Coding Philosophy

-I believe that the best code is not just functional, but also elegant and maintainable.
-For me, software development is a craft that blends logical problem-solving with creative design.
-My goal is to build applications that are not only robust and scalable but also provide a seamless and intuitive user experience.

 > "Talk is cheap.
 Show me the code." - Linus Torvalds
 # 💻 Tech Stack: